 We will celebrate at an opening on Saturday, December 8, 2018, 5:30 – 7:30 PM.

-Don’t miss this unique opportunity to win cash prizes, sell your work, and add a prestigious fine art gallery exhibition to your artist resume.
+Don’t miss this unique opportunity to win cash prizes, sell your work, and add a prestigious fine art museum exhibition to your artist resume.

 - All entries must be submitted via Online Juried Shows (www.onlinejuriedshows.com) by Sunday, October 7th, 2018.
 An entry start date has not been determined.

 - Artists MUST be members of the Ohio Plein Air Society to submit their works.
 Go to www.ohiopleinairsociety.com or call 419-606-1620 for membership information.